-- a In accordance with freedom of information legislation, the Council shall publish information in accordance with its publication scheme and respond to requests for information held by the Council. - b The Council shall publish information in accordance with the requirements of the Local Government (Transparency Requirements) (England) Regulations 2015.

-31. RESPONSIBILITIES UNDER DATA PROTECTION LEGISLATION (Below is not an exhaustive list).
-See also standing order 21
+- a In accordance with freedom of information legislation, the Council shall publish information in accordance with its publication scheme and respond to requests for information held by the Council. - b The Council shall publish information in accordance with the requirements of the Local Government (Transparency Requirements) (England) Regulations 2015. - 31.
+RESPONSIBILITIES UNDER DATA PROTECTION LEGISLATION (Below is not an exhaustive list).
+See also standing order 21 - a The Council may appoint a Data Protection Officer. - b.
+The Council shall have policies and procedures in place to respond to an individual exercising statutory rights concerning his personal data. - c.
+The Council shall have a written policy in place for responding to and managing a personal date breach. - d.
+The Council shall keep a record of all personal data breaches comprising the facts relating to the personal data breach, its effects and the remedial action taken.

-- a.
-The Council shall have policies and procedures in place to respond to an individual exercising statutory rights concerning his personal data. - b.
-The Council shall have a written policy in place for responding to and managing a personal date breach. - c.
-The Council shall keep a record of all personal data breaches comprising the facts relating to the personal data breach, its effects and the remedial action taken. - d.
-The Council shall ensure that information communicated in its privacy notice(s) is in an easily accessible and available form and kept up to date. - e.
+- e.
+The Council shall ensure that information communicated in its privacy notice(s) is in an easily accessible and available form and kept up to date. - f.
 The Council shall maintain a written record of its processing activities.